Enforcing Arbitration Awards

 Rule 29 – Serving of Notice

 Each party waives the requirements of Minn.
-Stat. §572.23 and shall be deemed to have agreed that any papers, notices or process necessary or proper…may be served on a party by mail or facsimile addressed to the party or its representative at the last known address or by personal service…provided that reasonable opportunity to be heard with regard thereto has been granted to the party….
+Stat. §572.23 and shall be deemed to have agreed that any papers, notices or process necessary or proper…may be served on a party by mail or electronic means addressed to the party or its representative at the last known address or by personal service, in or outside the state where the arbitration is to be held, provided that reasonable opportunity to be heard with regard thereto has been granted to the party.

 A. Modification or Correction